zonemaster/zonemaster-backend/docs/Configuration.md

 ### lock_on_queue

-An integer.
+A non-negative integer.
+Max length 5 digits.

 A label to associate a test to a specific Test Agent.
 Default value: `0`.

 ### age_reuse_previous_test

 A positive integer.
+Max length 5 digits.

 The shelf life of a test in seconds after its creation.
 Default value: `600`.